 AMR threatens health security, and damages trade and economies

-The growth of global trade and travel allows resistant microorganisms to be spread rapidly to distant countries and continents.
+The growth of global trade and travel allows resistant microorganisms to be spread rapidly to distant countries and continents through humans and food.

 Facts on antimicrobial resistance

 Resistance to earlier generation antimalarial medicines such as chloroquine and sulfadoxine-pyrimethamine is widespread in most malaria-endemic countries.
-Falciparum malaria parasites resistant to artemisinins are emerging in South-East Asia; infections show delayed clearance after the start of treatment (indicating resistance).
+Falciparum malaria parasites resistant to artemisinins are emerging in South-East Asia; infections show delayed clearance (meaning that the parasite remains in the blood for longer), after the start of treatment and increased morbidity and mortality.

 Percentage of patients with P. falciparum parasitaemia on day 3 after treatment with an artemisinin-based combination therapy (2006–2010)

-Resistance is an emerging concern for treatment of HIV infection, following the rapid expansion in access to antiretroviral medicines in recent years; national surveys are underway to detect and monitor resistance.
+Resistance is an emerging concern for treatment of HIV infection, after the rapid expansion in access to antiretroviral medicines in recent years; national surveys are underway to detect and monitor resistance.

-- weak or absent surveillance and monitoring systems;
+- weak or absent antimicrobial resistance surveillance and monitoring systems;

-- inappropriate and irrational use of medicines, including in animal husbandry:
+- inappropriate use of antimicrobial medicines, including in animal husbandry;

 - poor infection prevention and control practices;

-WHO is engaged in guiding the response to AMR through:
+WHO is guiding the response to AMR through:

-- policy guidance, support for surveillance, technical assistance, knowledge generation and partnerships, including through disease prevention and control programmes;
+- creating policy guidance, support for surveillance, technical assistance, knowledge generation and partnerships;

 WHO calls on all key stakeholders, including policy-makers and planners, the public and patients, practitioners and prescribers, pharmacists and dispensers, and the pharmaceutical industry, to act and take responsibility for combating antimicrobial resistance.